China–Germany relations: Early diplomatic relations

+In 1907–1908, Kaiser Wilhelm II sent Prince of Bülow, Chancellor at the time, to discuss a potential treaty of triple alliance with the Qing high-ranking official Yuan and President Theodore Roosevelt.
+But it was overturned in favor of the Gentlemen's Agreement of 1907 and due to the passing of Grand Empress Dowager, Cixi.

 During the Xinhai revolution, revolutionaries killed a German arms dealer in Hankou as he was delivering arms to the Qing.
 Revolutionaries killed 2 Germans and wounded 2 other Germans at the battle of Hanyang, including a former colonel.

-Sino-German cooperation (1912-1941)
+Early twentieth century

 The German military had a major role in Republican China.
 The German Navy's East Asia Squadron was in charge of Germany's concessions at Qingdao, and spent heavily to set up modern facilities that would be a showcase for Asia.
-Japan seized the German operations in 1914 after sharp battles.
-After World War I, the German republic provided extensive advisory services to the Republic of China, especially training for the Chinese army.
-Colonel General Hans von Seeckt, the former commander the German army, organized the training of China's elite army units and the fight against communists in 1933–1935.
+The Empire of Japan seized the German operations in 1914 after sharp battles.
+After World War I, the Weimar Republic provided extensive advisory services to the under Japan rule Republic of China, especially training for the Japanese led Chinese army.

+As well as studying and visiting Japan, Germans visited and studied China in between the two World Wars.

+Colonel General Hans von Seeckt, the former commander the German army, organized the training of Japanese led China's elite army units and the beginning civil war that included military activities against the Chinese Communists from 1933 to 1935.
 All military academies had German officers, as did most army units.
 In addition, German engineers provided expertise and bankers provided loans for China's railroad system.
 Trade with Germany flourished in the 1920s, with Germany as China's largest supplier of government credit.
-The last major advisor left in 1938, after Nazi Germany allied itself with Japan, the great enemy of the Republic of China.
-Nevertheless Chiang Kai-shek continued in his hopes to use Germany as a model for his nation, as his mentor Sun Yat-sen had recommended.

-Although intense cooperation lasted only from the Nazi takeover of Germany in 1933 to the start of the war with Imperial Japan in 1937, and concrete measures at industrial reform started in earnest only in 1936, it had a profound effect on Chinese modernization and capability to resist the Japanese in the war.

-Finance minister of China and Kuomintang official H.H.
-Kung and two other Chinese Kuomintang officials visited Germany in 1937 and were received by Adolf Hitler.
+According to some not confirmed sources in 1937, H.H.
+Kung visited Germany in an attempt "to convince Hitler to side with China against Japan".
+With assurances of the contrary Nazi Germany sided with the Japanese after they invaded China the following month and the last important German advisor left in 1938.

-At the same time, the exiled German Communist Otto Braun was in China as a Comintern agent, sent in 1934, to advise the Chinese Communist Party (CCP) on military strategy and taking a major part in The Long March under a Chinese name, Li De (李德 (Lǐ Dé)); it was only many years later that Otto Braun and "Li De" came to be known as the same person.
+However, at the same time, the exiled German Communist Otto Braun was in China as a Comintern agent, probably sent in 1934, but most probably a double agent, to advise the Chinese Communist Party (CCP) on military strategy and taking a major part in The Long March under a Chinese name, Li De (李德 (Lǐ Dé)); it was only many years later that Otto Braun and "Li De" came to be known as the same person.